CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 The behavior of ansible-playbook can be modified with many command-line options.
 To pass options to ansible-playbook, either:

-1. Specify `EXTRA_ANSIBLE_OPTIONS`; or,
-2. Add `--ansible-args` to the end of the command-line for `cr_deploy.sh`, followed by all the options you want to pass to ansible-playbook.
+1. Add `--ansible-args` to the end of the command-line for `cr_deploy.sh`, followed by all the options you want to pass to ansible-playbook.
 For example, to use secrets encrypted with ansible-vault and get the encryption password from the command-line during deployment:

         ./cr_deploy.sh staging --ansible-args --ask-vault-pass

     Alternatively, you can use a password file:

         ./cr_deploy.sh staging --ansible-args --vault-password-file pw.txt

     The password file could be a plaintext file, or a script like this:

         #!/bin/bash
         echo `aws s3 cp s3://widgets-co/vault_pass.$DEPLOYMENT_ENVIRONMENT.txt -`

 If you use a password file, make sure it is available in the Docker context of the container.
 You can either put it in your Docker context directory or add an additional mount option to the docker command-line.

+2. Or, specify `EXTRA_ANSIBLE_OPTIONS`.
+For example, to specify the password
+file:

+        EXTRA_ANSIBLE_OPTIONS="--vault-password-file pw.txt"

 ### More customization

-You can customize the build even more by overriding any of the files in the `ansible` directory with you own version.
-For example, to override
-`ansible.cfg` and `deploy.yml`, pass these to the Docker command line in `cr_deploy.sh`:
+You can customize the build even more by overriding any of the files in the `ansible` directory of aws-ecs-cloudreactor-deployer with you own version, by passing a volume mount option to the Docker command line.
+For example, to override `ansible.cfg` and `deploy.yml`, set the `EXTRA_DOCKER_RUN_OPTIONS` environment variable before calling `cr_deploy.sh`:

-    -v $PWD/ansible_overrides/ansible.cfg:/work/ansible.cfg
-    -v $PWD/ansible_overrides/deploy.yml:/work/deploy.yml

-To pass these arguments, you can set the environment variable `EXTRA_DOCKER_RUN_OPTIONS` to the extra arguments desired:

-    #!/bin/bash

     export EXTRA_DOCKER_RUN_OPTIONS="-v $PWD/ansible_overrides/ansible.cfg:/work/ansible.cfg -v $PWD/ansible_overrides/deploy.yml:/work/deploy.yml"

-    ./cr_deploy.sh "$@"

 * The ECS task definition is created with the Jinja2 template `ansible/templates/ecs_task_definition.json.j2`.